Anyzaikova/rsschool-cv/cv.md

    I graduated from the University of Civil Engineering.
 I managed to work in my specialty for several years.
 During this time, I realized that I don't like this area, and I would like to find myself in something more creative and individual.
 I believe that the frontend development area will just allow me to realize myself.
 I like to learn new things, overcome difficulties and move forward.

 ### Skills and Proficiency:
-1. HTML5
+1.HTML5
-2. CSS
+2.CSS
-3. JavaScript (Fundamentals)
+3.JavaScript (Fundamentals)
-4. Java (Fundamentals)
+4.Java (Fundamentals)
-5. GitHub
+5.GitHub
-6. VS Code
+6.VS Code

 ----

 ### Code example: